Young Seven

 Young Seven is an Australian television series which aired 1957 to 1960 on Melbourne station HSV-7.
 Originally hosted by Don Bennetts and later by Madeline Burke, it was a children's series aired in an unusual 45-minute time-slot, though towards the end of its run it aired in a 60-minute time-slot.
 Running time excluding commercials is not known.
 It was made up of various segments, including "Youth Takes a Bow" and cartoons.
-In early 1958 it aired at 5:15PM, aired against Happy Show on GTV-9 and Children's TV Club on ABV-2.
+In early 1958, it aired at 5:15 p.m., aired against Happy Show on GTV-9 and Children's TV Club on ABV-2.
 All three series consisted of a mix of local and imported segments.